Today, you’re going to learn 38 verbs of movement. Also check out Sound Words in English: Bang, Smash, Crash & 39 More.

 “I still wobble when I try this yoga pose.”

 OK.
-There we go: 38 verbs of movement in English.
+There we go: 38 verbs of movement in English to increase your movement vocabulary.

 Can you answer these two “Have you ever … ?” questions: